PayWga/AS-clustering/README.md

 # Traceroute and Route Analysis

 The notebook includes an `analyze_route` utility for working with real traceroute data.
+It takes a list of IP addresses from traceroute.

 The function:
-1. parses traceroute text files
+1. parses IP list text files
 2. maps each hop to its corresponding ASN
 3. determines the DEC-GM cluster assignment
 4. outputs prediction entropy for each hop